mclausen/Cloud.Platform.Foundation/samples/02-ado-terraform-pr-comments/Readme.md

 # Azure DevOps Pull Request Comment
-Creates a Azure DevOps Pipelines yaml task that will take the terraform std output and Create a Pull Request Comment, if the build is being triggered by a Pull Request
+Creates a Azure DevOps Pipelines yaml task that will take the terraform std output and Create a Pull Request Comment, if the build is being triggered by a Pull Request.

 ## How to build ADO task
 Building the ADO task is straight forward, and it will be outputted as `pull-request-comment-inline.yaml` in `build` folder.